oqolarte/oblong/content/log/aging.md

 The term implies experience, maybe signs of aging.
-The older a piece of technology is, the harder it is to refurbish it to keep up with the demands of modern times.
+The older a piece of technology is, the harder it is to maintain it to keep up with the demands of modern times.
-Replacement parts may already be out of production, or are themselves already refurbished.
+Replacement parts may either be out of production, hard to find due to scarcity, or are themselves already refurbished.

-But refurbish and/or upcycle it we must, in my opinion, so long as resources would still allow it.
+But refurbish and/or upcycle old tech we must, in my opinion, so long as resources would still allow it.

 *This is Day 1 of [Old Computer Challenge](/old-computer).*